-The Boston Compact was established after then-Mayor Thomas M. Menino convened Boston Public Schools and Commonwealth charter school leaders in 2010.
-He called upon both sectors to work together for the greater good of children and families in the city.
-Accordingly, the district and charter representatives defined their common interests and signed the first compact in September of 2011 that outlined their intentions.
-In the spring of 2012, the Catholic schools signed on as partners.
+Mayor Menino initially convened Boston Public Schools and Commonwealth charter school leaders to work together for the greater good of children and families in the city.
+The district and charter representatives defined their common interests and signed their first compact in September of 2011 that outlined their intentions.
+The following spring, the Catholic schools signed on as partners.

 Our initial work focused on building trust and busting myths.
 Our founders, hungry for cross-sector collaboration, set a solid foundation for honest conversations and partnership work on critical issues, such as leading schools with an equity lens (the Boston Compact Leadership Initiative), and providing rigorous instruction for students who are English learners (the Quality Teaching for English Learners initiative).